Resident Opportunity and Supportive Services - Elderly and Persons with Disabilities (14.876)

 Award Procedure

-HUD will review, rate and rank those applications in accordance with selection criteria in the NOFA published in the Federal Register.
+HUD will review, rate, and rank applications in accordance with selection criteria in the NOFA published in the Federal Register.
 Awards will be made in rank order in each of the ten federal regions until all funds are expended.

 Deadlines